Pregnancy Discrimination

 By Andrew Willis

-As with most discrimination cases, the behaviour towards the affected employee can take many forms.
-Some are obvious to even the least perceptive staff member.
-Others are harder to spot.
+As with most discrimination cases, the behaviour towards the affected employee can take many forms; some are obvious, while others can be more difficult to spot.
+A few red flags to look out for towards the employee include:

 • The employee is singled out over others.

-• They don’t receive a promotion or pay rise, despite being in line for one.
+• They don’t receive a promotion or pay rise, despite meeting criteria for one.

 • Their calendar has fewer appointments.